 Whereas Shimano E8000 is aimed solely at the dedicated e-MTB market and E6100 is positioned for urban and city commuters, E7000 is designed for light-off road use and is equally at home on the bike paths and city streets, straddling the line between both camps.

-Featuring a host of trickle-down tech from its more expensive off-road specific sibling in E8000, the new drive system aims to provide enthusiast level off-road riders with the similar level of performance tailored towards more recreational off-road terrain.
+Featuring a host of trickle-down tech from its more expensive off-road specific sibling in E8000, the new drive system aims to provide enthusiast level off-road riders with performance tailored towards more recreational off-road terrain.

 2. Top Level Motor Performance